MikeT9/Project-1/README.md

 1. To what extent is oil price a proxy for the stock price for an oil company?

-2. To what extent are spikes in volume exchanges indicative of stock price change?
+2. What connection is there between the volumes activity and stock price?

 3. Can a ratio of stock price to oil price provide valuable insight?
 Perhaps opportunities to buy/sell?

-4. Is there a max price you would buy that would seem to ensure long term (5-10 year) gains?

-5. How does oil price compare with gold?
+4. How does oil price compare with gold?
 How does oil do relative to inflation indicators?

-6. How does oil price or a typical stock ticker compare with the S&P 500?
-Are there seasonal effects to consider?
+5. How does oil price or a typical stock ticker compare with the S&P 500?

-7. What world events shaped these graphs?
-Is investing in oil just waiting around for global crises?

 ## Data References

-### Library yfinance
+### yfinance wrapper
-Use of publicly available library to to download all the financial data of a Company since its listing in the stock market.
+Use of publicly available library to to download all the financial data of a company since its listing in the stock market.

 ## Rough Breakdown of Tasks